Anders, since 1968, has had many paint studios- dedicated

 Part of Anders’ creative process is to identify what needs to be saved –

-meaning no longer to be worked on, and which areas could benefit with
+meaning no longer to be worked on, and which areas could benefit from

-off the in-progress pile and stacked with other “completed pieces”.
+pile and stacked with other “completed pieces.”
+Reality is if

-intends to lightly sand the finish coat, with 1000
+Anders would lightly sand the finish coat, with 1000

-grit sandpaper, and

-take the opportunity to add or alter elements.
-When Anders dies the
+grit sandpaper, take the opportunity to add or alter elements

 Where does it all come from?
 A college art professor once told Anders

-These included modern art, primitive art, Asian, Latin, surrealists, art
+These included modern art, primitive art, Asian, Latin, surrealism, art

 history, how to, theory, design, architecture, calligraphy, landscapes,